jmnavarrol/bash-magic-enviro/README.md

 ## Install<a name="install"></a>
 First of all clone [this repository](https://github.com/jmnavarrol/bash-magic-enviro), then follow the steps below.

-Optionally, you may checkout a version tag so you can control what to upgrade to:
+Optionally, you may checkout a version tag so you can control what to upgrade to with more finesse:
 ```bash
 ~/REPOS$ git clone --branch v1.4.7 https://github.com/jmnavarrol/bash-magic-enviro.git
 Cloning into 'bash-magic-enviro'...